How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 - Return-to-work certificates: 3–6 months

-- Educational certificates: Academic year
+- Educational certificates: Academic term or year

 - Pre-employment screening: 1–2 years